Financial Aid & Awards

 1. Create a budget

 Understand your monthly income and expenses by using a Student Budget Worksheet to track your spending.
-This version is courtesy of the Canadian government, but you may want to find a version from your local financial institution.
-Keep in mind that it's a good idea to overestimate expenses and underestimate income!
+The Government of Canada and most local financial institutions have worksheets that many of our students find helpful.
+Remember to overestimate expenses and underestimate income when filling out your worksheet.

 2. Consider government student loans or grants